sudheerj/javascript-interview-questions/README.md

 364. ### How do you empty an array

-     You can empty an array quicky by setting the array length to zero.
+     You can empty an array quickly by setting the array length to zero.

      ```javascript
      let cities = ['Singapore', 'Delhi', 'London'];